Santhosh1021/M1_March_2022/1_Requirements/README.md

 # Requirements
 ## Introduction

 The Project Employee Management System is used for storing the records of Employees.
-In this project we can manage Employee records – add,view,search and delete records.This project will be useful for organisations for adding and modifying the records of Employee.
+In this project we can manage Employee records – add,view,modify and delete records.This project will be useful for organisations for adding and modifying the records of Employee.

 ## Research

 The Employee Management System was created in a simple console application where the system can be accessed with providing  login information.
-In the system, we can add new Employee, view all Employees, search Employee and delete Employee record.
+In the system, we can add new Employee, view all Employees, modify Employee and delete Employee record.
 The system contains function that can manage the Employee information being stored in the system.
 The follow operations can be done in this system,

 - Add Employee
 - View all Employees
-- Search Employee
+- Modify Employee
 - Delete Employee record

 We can update the Employee information by following the above operations.
 The entered data are stored as a text extension file in the system folder.